harshinipydipalli/Loan-Portfolio-Analytics/README.md

 Risk Segment Analysis
 What it shows: Categorizes customers as Low/Medium/High risk using credit score + missed payments.
 Why important: Directly ties to credit risk management and portfolio health

+These 5 give a balanced view of growth, profitability, and risk.